Interior Part of the Installation

 The interior part of the HOT/COLD project invited touch in support of human interaction and cultural connection as a universal way of knowing the world.
 The work engaged both the rarity of and necessity to support non-violent physical contact with the other.
 It highlighted the magical spark created by touch, dialogue, and play.
 An extended table surface connected interior to exterior to spark cross-community dialogue and spontaneous interaction across religious, cultural, and generational lines.

-HOT/COLD invited touch in support of human interaction and cultural connection as a universal way of knowing the world.
-The work engaged both the rarity of and necessity to support non-violent physical contact with the other.
-It highlighted the magical spark created by touch, dialogue, and play.
+Within the gallery, the HOT/COLD table becomes an intimate object referencing shared meals and inviting touch.
 The interior table’s topographic surface was developed from photographs of a shared dinner.
 Open-ended phrases in Hebrew and Arabic were stenciled on this surface and then covered with heat-sensitive opaque ink.
 When a warm hand touched the surface, the black ink cleared, revealing questions and phrases, inspiring curiosity, and sparking conversation.